SummaryRead the full fact sheet

 Breastmilk or a suitable infant formula is recommended as the main source of nutrition for all babies less than 12 months of age.
 Breastmilk is the feeding option of choice, but commercial infant formula is the only suitable alternative when breastmilk is not available.

-Babies under 12 months of age should not
+Babies under 12 months of age should not be fed:

 - regular, low-fat or skim cow’s milk